admintome/hello-go/README.md

 [![GoDoc](https://godoc.org/github.com/JeffDeCola/hello-go?status.svg)](https://godoc.org/github.com/JeffDeCola/hello-go)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://jeffdecola.mit-license.org)

-_`hello-go` will create and push a simple dockerhub image to dockerhub.
-It will print "hello everyone: Count is #" every 3 seconds._
+_`hello-go` will create and push a simple docker image to dockerhub._

+It will print "hello everyone: Count is #" every 3 seconds.

 The docker image is useful in marathon and mesos testing where a long running app is needed.

+## COUNCOURSE CI

 To automate the creation of the docker image, a concourse ci pipeline will unit test, build and push the docker image to dockerhub.

+## OTHER RESOURCES IN PIPELINE

-`hello-go` also contains a few extra concourse resources that in the pipeline:
+`hello-go` also contains a few extra concourse resources in the pipeline:

   * A resource that will notify slack on your progress.
   * A resource that will update your git status.